Why My Air Conditioner Is Making A Weird Noise?

 Did you know that you can get to the root cause of the Air Conditioner malfunction with what kind of sound it is making?
 If not, here is your guide to why your air conditioner is suddenly noisy.

 If your HVAC unit is letting out high-volume screeching or shrieking noise, there may be more than one reason.

 Damaged Belt: The older HVAC units used belts to connect the motor and the blower.
 Over time, the belt gets loose or worn out, which results in high-pitched noise.
 In this case, the belt needs a replacement.

-Impaired Motor: In the newer systems, the condenser motor is responsible for pulling the air across the compressor.
+Impaired Motor: In newer systems, the condenser motor is responsible for pulling the air across the compressor.
 The squealing noise is due to impaired motor bearings.
-You will be able to hear the noise from outdoor units, hinting towards reinstatement.
+You will be able to hear the noise from outdoor units, hinting toward reinstatement.

 2. AC Making Rattling Noise